GFynbo/100DaysofCode/Round1.md

 Updated the home and profile pages on GoudaTime to allow users to see their current location and change the newsletter option.
 ***
 *Okay progress, more tomorrow*

+## Day 70 - February 18th, 2018
+Added some accessibility and profile page changes to make the site easier and more accessible.
+***
+*Okay progress, more tomorrow*